11 Technical Writing Examples & Samples in 2023

 Process documentation is a form of technical writing that is designed for internal use by organizations to share knowledge on how to complete a task, with an emphasis on creating consistent, company-wide procedures.
 Examples of this type of technical writing include step-by-step process guides, internal wikis, KPI and goal reporting, OKRs, and HR policies.

 Most technical marketing communications fall under the B2B (business to business) writing umbrella.
-A technical writer needs to communicate their expertise in user-friendly language to help drive brand awareness, as well as help prospective customers understand the product’s core benefits.
-Examples of companies using technical marketing writing include sales pitch decks, in-depth case studies, informative articles, and business emails to promote or sell their services and products.
+A technical writer needs to communicate their expertise in user-friendly language to help drive brand awareness and help prospective customers understand the product’s core benefits.
+Examples of companies using technical marketing writing include competitive analysis documents, in-depth case studies, marketing landing pages, informative articles, and business emails to promote or sell their services and products.

 Technical writing is often confused with business writing.
 Although both writing styles share similarities, writers can’t use them interchangeably.
 Both writing styles adhere to formal, specific, and concise language to convey the intent.
 There is an additional use of bulleted and numbered lists for an easier-to-read content structure.